AP Interview: Netanyahu challenger pledges change with Biden

 These positions will put him at odds with Biden, who — like many of his predecessors — opposes settlement construction and favors a two-state solution between Israel and the Palestinians.
 Saar seems to be counting on his reputation as a bridge builder to massage the inevitable disagreements likely to arise.

-His demeanor and style is starkly different from Netanyahu’s.
+His demeanor and style are starkly different from Netanyahu’s.
 While Netanyahu is a firebrand orator, Saar, a lawyer by training, speaks methodically, often pausing to find the right word.
 Where Netanyahu has gained a reputation for an extravagant lifestyle, Saar conducted Thursday’s interview in the book-lined living room of his high-rise apartment in an upscale Tel Aviv neighborhood.
 With four children living at home, he lamented the challenges, including Zoom lessons, of raising a blended family during the pandemic.

 Saar, 54, entered Israeli politics in 1999 as Cabinet secretary during Netanyahu’s first term.
 He held key senior Cabinet posts after Netanyahu returned to power in 2009.